feschber/lan-mouse/README.md

 To add a new connection, simply click the `Add` button on *both* devices, enter the corresponding hostname and activate it.

-If the mouse does can not be moved onto a device, make sure you have port `4242` (or the one selected) opened up in your firewall.
+If the mouse can not be moved onto a device, make sure you have port `4242` (or the one selected) opened up in your firewall.

 The cli interface can be enabled using `--frontend cli` as commandline arguments.